This tutorial shows all the steps for QBO import into Quickbooks Desktop for Mac.

 Another important setting is Account Type, Checking or Credit Card.
 You can not import a QBO for Credit Card into Checking account, you can not import a QBO for Checking into Credit Card account in Quickbooks.
 If you have incorrect Account Type in your QBO file, downloaded from your Bank, you can use Bank2QBO utility to change the Account Type.
 So it is changing from Checking or Credit line to Credit Card or Credit line to Credit Card, from Credit Card to Credit line and so on.

-Another teen to check for is that expenses are negative.
+Another setting to check for is that expenses are negative.
 This is the one transaction statement (starts from statement and ends by a statement with a slash), which has a Date, Amount, also there is could be Payee or Memo.
 So, in our example, the transaction is an expense and it must be negative.
 Credit Card or Bank account it must be negative for expenses.
 Money takes it from the account, must be negative.
 Some Credit Card companies supply the CSV files in the opposite way, for example, expenses or charges are positive and payments to the account are negative.
 Don't pay attention, when you convert CSV to QBO, and then you convert charges as positive, then they will go on QBO file as positive.
 So they must go as deposits when you convert a QBO file.
 It is also a good idea to do backup again.
 So if you forget to do this reverse and then you imported that file, you could easily restore from backup.

 If you see that account you want to import (in our case, we want to import into Checking account) has a blue ball icon, it means the account is Online Services connected or previously QBO file was imported into this account, but you don't know with which settings it was imported.
 You need to disconnect first to import a QBO file.